 This section relates to opening and annual submission of information for groups.

 This template is relevant under method 1 as defined in Article 230 of Directive 2009/138/EC, method 2 as defined in Article 233 of the Directive 2009/138/EC and a combination of methods.
-It is a list of all undertakings in the scope of the group in the meaning of Article 212(1)(c) of Directive 2009/138/ECincluding the participating insurance and reinsurance undertakings, insurance holding companies, mixed financial holding companies.
+It is a list of all undertakings in the scope of the group, in the meaning of Article 212(1)(c) of Directive 2009/138/EC, subject to full group supervision according to art 213(2)(a)(b)(c) of Directive 2009/138/EC including the participating insurance and reinsurance undertakings, insurance holding companies, mixed financial holding companies at the top of the group.

 Cells C0010 to C0080 are related to the identification of the undertaking;